aws/aws-iot-device-sdk-java-v2/samples/Android/README.md

 # Prerequisites
 The individual samples within the app require specific files to operate.
-The files must be placed in the `app/src/main/assets` directory prior to building for the sample app to connect to IoT Core and complete succesfully.
+The files **MUST** be placed in the **`app/src/main/assets`** directory prior to building for the sample app to connect to IoT Core and complete successfully.
 The names of the files must be exactly as provided.
 Explanations for what each file and associated argument are doing can be found in the individual [Sample README](#links-to-individual-sample-readme-files) files linked below.